rgparkins/Httpstub/README.md

 You can POST, DELETE and GET your data

-You can post any object to any path and the objecrt will be stored in an inmemory cache.
+You can post any object to any path and the object will be stored in an in-memory cache.
 Writing data to an existing path will overwrite the current data stored.

 For example, POST `users/1` can be found under the GET `users/1`